Hawkesville, Ontario: Churches

 A Presbyterian congregation worshiped in town from 1868 to 1946.
 Their church building was dedicated as Hawkesville Mennonite Church on January 1, 1950.
-Only the Hawkesville Mennonite Church and the Countryside Conservative Mennonite Fellowship remain in Hawkesville.
+Only the Hawkesville Mennonite Church and the Countryside Mennonite Fellowship remain in Hawkesville.

 A United Brethren church also existed in Hawkesville from 1865 until 1904.
 The gothic windows and rafters are still visible inside the shop of Hawkwoods Custom Furniture.

 Another group started meeting in 1931 and completed the building of a Gospel Hall next door to the village's cemetery in 1939.
 This group became the Hawkesville Bible Chapel, but their Hall became overcrowded and they moved into a new building in Wallenstein in 1968 where the Wallenstein Bible Chapel remains today.